 Additionally, if you tend to drink energy drinks or soda in the morning, it is essential you try and eliminate this habit.
-Energy drinks and soda are very high in sugars and can be detrimental to your health.
+Energy drinks and soda are very high in sugar and can be detrimental to your health.
 Try replacing these with tea or black coffee, or up your water intake.
-These drinks are more natural and have no added sugars like soda and energy drinks.
+These drinks are more natural and have no added sugar like soda and energy drinks.

 Now that we’ve covered healthier snacks, it is important to know about one of the leading causes of obesity: fast food.

 Over the last 40 years, fast food consumption has increased at an alarming rate, leading to all kinds of health complications, especially obesity.
 You can do two things to avoid fast food entirely or minimize the negative health effects.